 People 7 minutes 20 August 2024

-Paul Feig’s London is Dapper, Distinctive and Delicious
+Paul Feig’s London: Dapper, Distinctive and Delicious

-The "Jackpot!" director divulges his stylish secrets in the English capital
+The "Jackpot!" director divulges his stylish secrets in the English capital.

 Director Paul Feig often chooses fabulous locations for his films: The School for Good and Evil was shot in Belfast, Northern Ireland; A Simple Favor’s enviable scenes were shot in Toronto, Canada; and for Jackpot!, Feig’s latest comedy released on Friday (and streaming now on Prime Video), Atlanta, Georgia was used as a futuristic California.
 However, London, where Feig filmed 2019’s Last Christmas, holds a special place for the director.
 “We shot in all my favourite locations in London, from New Bond Street to Regent Street to The Strand and Piccadilly Circus and the Embankment,” beams Feig.
 “My wife Laurie and I bonded over our mutual Anglophilia when we first met 34 years ago,” he explains.
 “I had always wanted to do a movie that showed off the London that I love, the London that everyday Londoners most likely take for granted.”
 So what does Feig’s London look like?